 Northernmost birds are migratory and winter range is more extensive in Europe, Africa, south-west Asia and Indonesia.

 Vagrant north to Greenland and Svalbard and to the south a rare resident/migrant or vagrant to Azores and Cape Verde Islands.
 Also recorded on Bermuda, the West Indies and Newfoundland.

 There are 4 subspecies:

-Colonial breeder, usually in trees in most of Europe, sometimes on a cliff or in reedbeds in the east; race monicae nests on the ground on islets.
-Frequents the margins of a variety of freshwater including lakes, streams and swamps, brackish lagoons and estuaries, and often sea-coasts.
+Colonial breeder, usually in trees, sometimes on a cliff or in reedbeds; A. c. monicae nests on the ground on islets.
+Frequents the margins of a variety of freshwater including lakes, streams and swamps, brackish lagoons and estuaries, and often sea coasts.
 Also feeds or rests on grassland.

 In some parts of range a common bird in urban areas.
 The Grey Heron is a familiar bird of lakes, rivers, pans and also rocky coastlines where it is usually seen hunting in shallow water.